Pair Software

 Modern operations don’t treat every user the same - and pricing shouldn’t either.

-Not everyone should be priced the same -
+Not everyone uses the

-because not everyone uses the system the same way.
+system in the same way.

 What happens when pricing matches usage